DieselFuel147/beebit-web/README.md

 # BeeBit Operations

-This repository contains the working tree of **BeeBit**, including the **BeeBit Hive** and all related materials.
+This repository contains the working tree of **The BeeBit Website**, including the **BeeBit Hive** and API endpoints for the IoT component.

+Please see [https://github.com/winzlebee/beebit-iot](the IoT repository) for the C++ component running on the devices.

-## General Compilation Instructions
+## General Running Instructions

-For specific instructions, please visit the subdirectories 'Device' and 'Website' and consult relevant readme files.

-All C-derived programs are provided with a makefile, so entering the directory and typing *make* should be sufficient.

 ## Website